psherman42/Demonstrating-MTVEC/README.md

 # Demonstrating-MTVEC

-Simple example showing how to set up and use the CSR's mtvec and mcause.
+Simple example showing how to set up and use mtvec and mcause